By Stephen C. Schultz

-In other treatment or academic settings, these students may only be labeled by their diagnoses, which often include ADHD, ODD, Depression, Anxiety, ASD, bipolar mood disorder, etc. The RedCliff treatment protocol recognizes the child and the illness are two distinctly separate components.
+In other treatment settings, these students may be labeled by their diagnoses, which often includes ADHD, ODD, Depression, Anxiety, ASD, etc. The RedCliff treatment protocol recognizes that the student and the illness are two distinctly separate components.
 A student’s life should not be defined by a diagnosis.
 Each is specifically addressed independently in the therapeutic process.

 We help the student and family understand how a specific cluster of symptoms associated with their diagnosis has impacted the student’s developmental progression.
 RedCliff’s therapeutic model disrupts these unhealthy patterns of behavior and reintegrates the student into a more healthy developmental process.

 Our treatment model has been evolving for well over two decades.
 With over 15 years of field research and clinical leadership, Redcliff is considered one of the premier wilderness programs in the United States.

 Unlike any other program, we recognize that regardless of the student’s diagnosis there is an underlying developmental stall.
 RedCliff’s treatment modality addresses both issues.
 The model was developed and refined through research informed treatment practices.